jclark/microxml-er/recovery.md

 + EndTag - associated data is a string (the name of the element)
 + AttributeName - associated data is a string (the name of the attribute)

-The tokenization and tree building phase have quote different characteristics.
+The tokenization and tree building phase have quite different characteristics.
 + The tokenization phase does not make use of information about the document type.
 However, the tree building phase may optionally make use of information about the document type (eg a schema).
 This specification defines a way of performing the tree building phase that does not make any use of schema information.
 It is also possible to define tree building phases that are specific to a particular document type (eg HTML), or that make use of information from a particular kind of schema (eg RELAX NG).
 (Note that RELAX NG can be considered as a grammar over abstract tokens.)
 However, this specification at the moment only defines a document-type independent tree building phase.
 + The tokenization phase is designed to allow for a streaming implementation, whereas the tree-building phase is not.
 + The tokenization phase works equally well for parsing document fragments.